opensearch-project/opensearch-research/README.md

 * Change the title in this README
 * Edit your repository description on GitHub

-## Security
+## Code of Conduct

-See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.
+This project has adopted the [Amazon Open Source Code of Conduct](CODE_OF_CONDUCT.md).
+For more information see the [Code of Conduct FAQ](https://aws.github.io/code-of-conduct-faq), or contact [opensource-codeofconduct@amazon.com](mailto:opensource-codeofconduct@amazon.com) with any additional questions or comments.

 ## License

-This project is licensed under the Apache-2.0 License.
+This project is licensed under the [Apache v2.0 License](LICENSE.txt).

+## Copyright

+Copyright OpenSearch Contributors.
+See [NOTICE](NOTICE) for details.